Dan (ancient city): Laish/Leshem

-Laish was allied with the Sidonians.
-This might indicate they were Phoenicians (Sidonians were Phoenicians from the city of Sidon), who may or may not have been Canaanite.
+Laish was allied with the Sidonians, Phoenicians from the city of Sidon.
+This might indicate they were also Phoenicians, who may or may not have been Canaanite.
 The alliance offered little practical benefit due to the remoteness of Laish from Sidon, and the intervening Lebanon mountains.
 The town was also isolated from the Assyrians and Aram by the Hermon mountains; the Septuagint mentions that the town was unable to have an alliance with the Aramaeans.
 The Masoretic Text does not mention the Aramaeans, but instead states that the town had no relationship with any man – textual scholars believe that this is a scribal error, with adham (man) being a mistake for Aram.